 Relationships & Communication

-Filipinos naturally hold high regard for elders, senior, or important persons in an organization.
-Initial greetings are formal and follow a set protocol of greeting the eldest or most important person first.
+- Filipinos naturally hold high regard for elders, senior, or important persons in an organization.
+Initial greetings are formal and follow a set protocol of greeting, with the eldest or most important person first.
 A firm handshake, with a welcoming smile, is the standard greeting.

 You may never actually meet with the decision maker or it may take several visits to do so.
 Decisions are made at the top of the company.

 Filipinos avoid confrontation if at all possible.
 It is difficult for them to say 'no'.
 Likewise, their 'yes' may merely mean 'perhaps'.
 At each stage of the negotiation, try to get agreements in writing to avoid confusion or misinterpretation.
 If you raise your voice or lose your temper, you lose face.

 Filipinos do business with people more than companies.
 If you change representatives during negotiations, you may have to start over.
 Negotiations may be relatively slow.
 Most processes take a long time because group consensus is necessary.

 Decisions are often reached on the basis of feelings rather than facts, which is why it is imperative to develop a broad network of professional and personal relationships.

 Last update: 08 May 2020

 Taiwan reclaimed its throne in 2016 and has been ranked 1st again in quality of life and the 2nd best place for expats overall in InterNations' Expat Insider report for 2018.